top of page

 Children access playtime, lunchtime and assembly with mainstream peers and with support from SRP staff.

-KS1 and KS2 cross-curricular lessons are accessed in mainstream by most children in the afternoons.
+KS1 and KS2 cross-curricular lessons are usually accessed in mainstream by most children in the afternoons with support from SRP and mainstream staff.

 Year R children access small group SLCN support in the SRP in the afternoons.